4GeeksAcademy/build-your-full-stack-developer-resume/README.md

 ### Profile

 - [ ] **Describe yourself briefly** - No longer than 4 sentences.
-Talk about who you are, your skills and what you can do with those skills.
-Treat the“profile” section as a pitch about yourself, remember you are a Software Developer.
+Talk about who you are, your skills, and what you can do with those skills.
+Treat the“profile” section as a pitch about yourself.

-- [ ] **Describe your background briefly** - What are you interested in, your previous experience?
+- [ ] **Describe your background briefly** - What are you interested in, and what is your previous experience?

-- [ ] **Skills** - Mention the technologies you know and describe what you can do with that knowledge briefly.
+- [ ] **Skills** - Mention the technologies you know and briefly describe what you can do with that knowledge.

+>_Example:  Motivated and resourceful full-stack developer with a passion for creating user-centric web applications.
+Experienced in JavaScript, React, SQL-Alchemy, and SCRUM to navigate the complexities of modern software development.
+With my interest in continuous learning and dedication to quality, I am a valuable asset to any team looking for innovative software solutions._

+>_Example:  Enthusiastic data scientist with a strong interest in using technology to innovate and increase efficiency.
+Skilled in data analysis, automation with Python, and SQL, and statistical analysis, with a proven track record of success in both educational and technical environments._

+>_Example: Analytical cybersecurity analyst with a strong commitment to protecting organizational assets from digital threats.
+Proficient in threat assessment, incident response, and risk management, with hands-on experience in network security, vulnerability assessment, and SIEM tools.
+With a keen eye for detail and a proactive approach, I excel at identifying and mitigating security risks and ensuring the integrity and confidentiality of sensitive information._

+### Technologies

+- [ ] Mention the programming languages, technologies, and tools you know.

+- [ ] When you add the technologies in the Skills section, add them in different entries.

 ### Projects
+Add at least 2 projects.
+One of the projects can be the final project of 4Geeks.

 - [ ] **Project title** Example: JobBots, Job Search App.

-- [ ] **Time frame**
-* Mention the years or months you worked on that project.
+- [ ] **Time frame** Mention the years or months you worked on that project.
-* Add the years or months you were employed at the company.

-- [ ] **Brief description** of what the project is about, what you did, and the functionalities.
+- [ ] **Brief description** of what the project is about, what you did, performance and the functionalities.

 - [ ] Mention de **main technologies** - you used to build the project.